Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-frontend/README.md

 React Konva Library
 - https://konvajs.org/
-- Used in this project to draw airport runways and wind direction arrow.
+- Used in this project to draw airport runways as well as windbag and arrow showing current wind direction.

 Recharts Library
 - https://recharts.org/en-US/